hannotify/hanno.codes/_posts/2023-03-21-java-20-release-day-heres-whats-new.md

 However, these three mechanisms all come with their own drawbacks, which is why a more modern API is now proposed to support foreign functions and foreign memory in a better way.

-> Performance-critical libraries like [Tensorflow](https://github.com/tensorflow/tensorflow), [Lucene](https://lucene.apache.org/) or [Netty](https://netty.io/) typicially rely on using foreign memory, because they need more control over the memory they use to prevent the cost and unpredictability that comes with garbage collection.
+> Performance-critical libraries like [Tensorflow](https://github.com/tensorflow/tensorflow), [Lucene](https://lucene.apache.org/) or [Netty](https://netty.io/) typically rely on using foreign memory, because they need more control over the memory they use to prevent the cost and unpredictability that comes with garbage collection.

 #### Code Example